-Standard Requirement Minimum lot/parcel size to qualify 1 acre Minimum common open space 600 square feet of land per dwelling unit to be dedicated as functional common, open space, which may include outdoor gathering areas, community gardens, community center, play areas, or other uses.
+Requirement 1 acre 600 square feet of land per dwelling unit to be dedicated as functional common, open space, which may include outdoor gathering areas, community gardens, community center, play areas, or other uses.
 Areas with steep slopes, above-ground utility features, streets, parking areas, or other features that would detract from the enjoyment of the common area are not considered "functional."
-Minimum individual space assigned to each dwelling 200 square feet.
-Private, open space may be provided in front and/or at the rear of the dwelling and shall be useable space designed for patio or seating area, gardens, pet yard, or other private space for the exclusive use of the homeowner.
+200 square feet.
+Private, open space may be provided in front and/or at the rear of the dwelling and shall be useable space designed for patio or seating area, gardens,

-Standard Requirement Maximum gross floor area 1,500 square feet Minimum gross floor area 800 square feet Maximum stories/height Not to exceed 25 feet in height, with a minimum roof pitch of 6:12 Minimum setbacks between cottage houses and accessory residential cottage structures 10 feet Minimum setback from cottage development Equal to the minimum setback of the applicable zoning district between the cottage house and adjacent lands outside the development.
-Maximum dwelling units Eight (8) for Zones RES-B and RES-AB; twelve (12) for M , C, and MX.
+Standard Requirement pet yard, or other private space for the exclusive use of the homeowner.
+Maximum gross floor area 1,500 square feet Minimum gross floor area 800 square feet Maximum stories/height Not to exceed 25 feet in height, with a minimum roof pitch of 6:12 Minimum setbacks between cottage houses and accessory residential cottage structures 10 feet Minimum setback from cottage development Equal to the minimum setback of the applicable zoning district between the cottage house and adjacent lands outside the development.
+Maximum dwelling units Eight (8) for Zones RES-B and RES-AB; and twelve (12) for M, C, and MX.
+Section 11-12-6 addresses density allowances within a mixed-use planned unit development.
 Cluster design The housing development shall be designed to group homes in clusters of two (2) or more homes to reduce infrastructure and driveway costs and to meet the purpose of the cottage housing option.
 Open space design Cottage houses shall be designed to abut the common space.
 Garages Shared garage structures or carports are encouraged.
 Attached, private garage used solely for parking vehicles and storage are permitted if the structure otherwise meets the cottage housing design standards.
 Parking All parking shall be off-street and may be clustered to the side or the rear of the development.
 A minimum of two (2) parking spaces per dwelling unit are required, inclusive of any private garage parking.
 ADUs Accessory dwelling units are prohibited within cottage developments.
 Pedestrian access The development shall be designed and built to accommodate walking and biking access to the dwellings, common areas, and parking facilities.
 Completion of Improvements Prior to issuance of certificates of occupancy for cottage homes, the applicant shall complete and install all infrastructure, amenities, accesses, pathways, and other improvements specified in the cottage master plan.